 You may also be seen by the palliative care team at this time.
 This team are there to help with any symptoms you have and to support you and your family throughout your treatment.
 For more information see our booklet A Time to Care; Caring for Someone Seriously ill at Home.

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.
 Your doctor or nurse will discuss any possible side-effects with you before your treatment.
 Some treatments may cause symptoms such as nausea, vomiting, diarrhoea, constipation, loss of appetite and hair loss.
 A lot of treatments cause fatigue.
 Treatment with biological therapies can lead to numbness or tingling in your hands and feet peripheral neuropathy (pdf 391KB).

 Myeloma can lead to kidney damage or kidney failure.
 You will be advised to drink plenty of fluids and to avoid certain drugs.
 For a small number of patients, kidney damage may be permanent and will need ongoing treatment called dialysis.

-For more about coping with side-effects, see our Understanding myeloma booklet, and also the booklets Understanding Chemotherapy, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding Cancer and Complementary Therapies, which are all available to download under the "Important cancer information booklets" list on the right hand side of this page.
+For more about coping with side-effects, see our Understanding myeloma booklet, and also the booklets Understanding Chemotherapy and Other Cancer Drugs, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding Cancer and Complementary Therapies, which are all available to download under the "Publications about cancer treatment side effects" list on the right hand side of this page.
 You can also learn more about side effects here.